-CORSIA’s cornerstones to be agreed and published by ICAO are the MRV (methodology for monitoring, reporting and verification of individual operators’ emissions), EUC (Emissions Unit Criteria) and the registries.
-However, ICAO has already stipulated in its Resolution that it will provide assistance to all states to put in place the necessary infrastructure and priority will be given to the states who volunteer.
+CORSIA’s cornerstones to be agreed upon and published by ICAO are the MRV (methodology for monitoring, reporting and verification of individual operators’ emissions), EUC (Emissions Unit Criteria) and the registries.
+However, ICAO has already stipulated in its Resolution that it will provide assistance to all states to put in place the necessary infrastructure and priority will be given to the states that volunteer.

 Eligible carbon credits criteria

-The airlines will be able to fulfill their offsetting requirements by purchasing offset credits from carbon markets.
-The emission units (one unit equals to 1 tonne of CO2) will be therefore reduced outside of the aviation sector.
+The airlines will be able to fulfil their offsetting requirements by purchasing offset credits from carbon markets.
+The emission units (one unit equals 1 tonne of CO2) will be therefore reduced outside of the aviation sector.
 Emissions Unit Criteria are yet to be worked out but it is clear that some carbon units generated from UNFCCC mechanisms and the Paris Agreement may be eligible for use in CORSIA provided they align with ICAO’s technical quality criteria and avoid double-counting.
 Offset units from UNFCCC Clean Development Mechanism and programme REDD+ will be most probably used.

 The technical quality criteria of the emissions units used in CORSIA will be crucial.
-These criteria need to make sure that a tonne of CO2 emitted by an aircraft operator will really equal to a tonne of CO2 saved somewhere else.
+These criteria need to make sure that a tonne of CO2 emitted by an aircraft operator will be really equal to a tonne of CO2 saved somewhere else.